Unusual, often puzzling, surface structures of many types can be found in our cities, towns and countryside.

 Here are 18 intriguing examples.

-The visually arresting shafts – inspired by the inverted cone-shaped chimneys of Venice – were designed by the architectural practice Ryder and Yates (now Ryder Architecture), influential Modernist pioneers in the North East of England from the early 1950s.
-Their work includes the Grade II* listed British Gas Engineering Research Station, Killingworth, Tyne & Wear (1966-7) which has conical vents on its roof of similar design.
+The visually arresting shafts, inspired by the inverted cone-shaped chimneys of Venice, were designed by the architectural practice Ryder and Yates (now Ryder Architecture), influential Modernist pioneers in the North East of England from the early 1950s.
+Their work includes the Grade II* listed British Gas Engineering Research Station, Killingworth, Tyne & Wear (1966 to 1967), which has conical vents on its roof of similar design.

 Reminiscent of a nuclear submarine, this concrete structure – designed in the 1970s by Lambeth Council architects Michael Luffingham and Bill Jacoby – houses the underground boilers that provide gas heating and hot water for the nearby housing estates; the two tall towers and the side vents acting as flues to keep the system cool.